-Hunters may mail or deliver the tooth from their bear to any DNR District Office or the DNR Elkins Operations Center (mailing information can be found on the inside of the front cover of the Hunting and Trapping Regulations Summary).
-If mailing a tooth, hunters can get a pre-addressed envelope provided by the DNR at all District offices and the Elkins Operations Center.
+Hunters may mail or deliver the tooth from their bear to any WVDNR district office or the WVDNR Elkins Operations Center (mailing information can be found on the inside of the front cover of the Hunting and Trapping Regulations Summary).
+If mailing a tooth, hunters can get a pre-addressed envelope provided by the WVDNR at all district offices and the Elkins Operations Center.